Vindexus/HeresyWorld/fronts/shatteredhope.md

 This writhing mass of decay and malaise is weaker than most Plaguebearers, as it has only been partially summoned, but it is no less repulsive.
 Instinct: To spread rot

 ***Move*: Nurglenomics**
 When a **Plaguebearer deals damage to you**, roll+CON.
 On a hit your body fights off the diseased essence of Nurgle.
 On a 10+ you steel yourself against the Plaguebearer and are no longer affected by this move.
-On a 6-you begin vomiting immediately, becoming vulnerable, and gain the Sick debility.
+On a 6- you begin vomiting immediately, becoming vulnerable, and gain the Sick debility.

 ***Move*: Damage the Stone**
 When you **attack the Antithesis Stone**, roll+DEX if using a ranged weapon or roll+STR if attacking in melee.
 On a 10+ you hit the stone and deal 1 point of damage.
 On a 7-9 the same, but at a cost – the GM will tell you what.
 When the Stone has suffered 3 damage it shatters, sending the Plaguebearer hurtling back into the warp and ending its foul presence in this part of the mines.